lloydtawanda/RegionSalesDataStreaming/README.md

    - Copy and paste code in _/PopulateKinesisFirehose/push_data.py_ to the file

 ## Limitations and Scaling Options
 -  The python program used to preprocess data before pushing to kinesis firehose runs on a single EC2 instance, this requires a large instance when big data comes to perspective.
-Big data processing on a single-instance architecture will have implications on costs and processing, alternatively auto-scaling or distributed computing framework such as Apache Spark on EMR platform can be used for data preprocessing.
+Big data processing on a single-instance architecture will have implications on costs and processing, alternatively auto-scaling or a distributed computing framework such as Apache Spark on EMR platform can be used for data preprocessing.

 ## Assumptions
 1. Region Data is static and is stored in S3 location **_Data/Region_**